socrata/datasync/resources/control-config.md

 ```

 The following fields are optional: "address", "city", "state", "zip", "latitude", and "longitude".
 Those that are are not provided are omitted from the generated location.
 The column field names must exist in the CSV.
-In the above example, a Location datatype column with the identifier `location_col_id` would pull in the "address" from the column with identifier `address_col_id`, the "city" from column with identifier `city_col_id`.
+In the above example, a Location datatype column with the identifier `location_col_id` would pull in the "address" from the column with identifier `address_col_id` and the "city" from column with identifier `city_col_id`.

 The synthetic location `location_col_id` should not be present in the CSV.
 If it is, you can ignore this column using the `ignoreColumns option`.

-When you provide any combination of location information but do not fill in latitude or longitude then Socrata geocode the information automatically to generate the latitude and longitude values.
+When you provide any combination of location information but do not fill in latitude or longitude then Socrata geocodes the information automatically to generate the latitude and longitude values.
 For more information on Socrata geocoding, please see [this guide](http://support.socrata.com/entries/27849363-Location-Information-Data-which-can-be-geocoded).

 <strong>IMPORTANT:</strong> If you are providing the latitude and longitude values as inputs to the Location column (i.e. you are NOT using Socrata's geocoding), you should set the `useSocrataGeocoding` option to `false`.
 If you are not providing the latitude and longitude, you should to set this to `true`.
 This will minimize the number of perceived changes to the dataset, decreasing the time it takes to complete your job.
 If you are constructing multiple Location columns and they require different `useSocrataGeocoding` settings, you may use the `overrides` option.